azzumw/MuzzApp/README.md

 # MuzzApp: Graduate Android Developer

 Graduate Android Developer Task: to develop a similar chat interface to that of Muzz app.
+HAPPY CODING and REVIEWING! =]

 ![]()